Georgie-Porgie/Project-Manager/README.md

 # Project-Manager
-This program allows the user to to manage various building projects at once.
+This program allows the user to manage various building projects at once, through a simple interface.

 Architect, Contractor, Project classes are created to create person objects.